SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ## Data Processing
 ### There are a few things we need to do to tidy the data. <br /> 1.
 We notived that there are missing values in some rows.
 We need to remove them to improve accuracy. <br /> 2.
-We need to split the score from the $FT$ column and find out the winning team.
+We need to split the score from the FT column and find out the winning team.
 We can do so using regular expression <br /> 3.
 We can also ignore the round, month, and day because they are relatively insignificant in our quantitative analysis.

 ```python